astropuffin/oakmtg.club/content/english/candidates/dan-kalb.md

 In a candidate forum, Kalb was asked what reimagining public safety meant to him, and he responded by saying he wanted to take money from OPD’s budget and move them to the Department of Violence Prevention, apprenticeship programs, and other strategies (see [this video starting around 48:00](https://www.facebook.com/133541853374505/videos/298842841421549)).

 More broadly, Kalb is a former community mediator who supports the [increased use of restorative justice and peer conflict mediation](https://www.dankalb.net/single-post/2017/06/15/Supporting-Youth-and-Quality-Education) in the community and in schools.
-When pressed by this D1 resident (Megan) about what he would do to make sure OPD released data about policing in a timely fashion for the newly created Re-imagine Public Safety Taskforce, Kalb said he could not do much as it was up to the City Administrator to force OPD’s hands.
+When pressed by this D1 resident about what he would do to make sure OPD released data about policing in a timely fashion for the newly created Re-imagine Public Safety Taskforce, Kalb said he could not do much as it was up to the City Administrator to force OPD’s hands.

 #### Stance on the Howard Terminal A’s Stadium